-- Des Moines Adult Use Study (1984) – Report summarizes the impact of the Des Moines Theater on nearby businesses and residential areas and on the city as a whole
+- Des Moines Adult Use Study (1984) – Report summarizes the impact of the Des Moines Theater on nearby businesses, residential areas, and the city

-- Olympia Zoning Regulations of Adult Oriented Businesses (1997) – Includes Planning Commission and staff recommendations, and studies from Minnesota Attorney General's office and the City of Austin, Texas.
+- Olympia Zoning Regulations of Adult Oriented Businesses (1997) – Includes Planning Commission and staff recommendations, as well as studies from Minnesota Attorney General's Office and the City of Austin, Texas.

 Examples of Legislative Record

-- Seattle Proposed Land Use Code Text Amendment, Adult Cabarets (1989)
+- Seattle Department of Construction and Land Use: Director's Report Proposed Land Use Code Text Amendment, Adult Cabarets (1989)

-- Seattle Dept of Planning & Development Director's Report: Adult Cabarets (2006)
+- Seattle Department of Planning & Development Director's Report: Adult Cabarets (2006)

-The following list of case summaries highlights key court decisions on adult entertainment regulation of special interest to local governments.
-This is not intended to be a comprehensive list.
+The following list of case summaries highlights key court decisions on adult entertainment regulation that may be of special interest to local governments.
+It is not comprehensive.

-Regulations that permit license suspension or revocation of erotic dancing standards do not provide for strict liability and do not constitute prior restraint of speech in violation of the constitution.
+Regulations that permit license suspension or revocation of erotic dancing standards do not provide for strict liability or constitute prior restraint of speech in violation of the constitution.

 Forbes v.
-Pierce County, 5 Wn.
-App.
-2d 423 (2018) – Pierce County developed regulations for the operation of erotic dancing businesses, requiring that, among other things, performers must perform on an elevated platform and be a stated number of feet away from the closest customer.
+Pierce County (2018) – Pierce County developed regulations for the operation of erotic dancing businesses, requiring that, among other things, performers must perform on an elevated platform and be a stated number of feet away from customers.
 Inspection of the appellant’s business indicated that there were violations of the county’s regulations.
 The county provided notice that future violations could result in suspension or revocation of the business’s license.
-After more violations were observed, the county suspended the business license.
+After more violations were observed, the county suspended the license.
 The suspension was appealed to a hearing examiner and, ultimately, to the superior court where the court upheld the county’s actions.
 On appeal, the court of appeals affirmed.